009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ## Read me specify Business Understanding (CRISP DM)

 **1.1 Determine Business Objectives**
-*Background
+**Background**
-- The basic basic steps for how speech recognition technology works are as follow: o	A microphone transmits the vibrations of a person’s voice into a wavelike electrical signal. o	This signal in turn is converted by the system’s hardware—a computer’s sound card, for examples—into a digital signal. o	The speech recognition software analyzes the digital signal to register phonemes, units of sound that distinguish one word from another in a particular language. o	The phenomes are reconstructed into words.
+- The basic basic steps for how speech recognition technology works are as follow:
+- A microphone transmits the vibrations of a person’s voice into a wavelike electrical signal.
+- This signal in turn is converted by the system’s hardware—a computer’s sound card, for examples—into a digital signal.
+- The speech recognition software analyzes the digital signal to register phonemes, units of sound that distinguish one word from another in a particular language.
+- The phenomes are reconstructed into words.

 ### Use Case